- Italy - Lombardy and Piedmont in the north to Puglia in the south

 In the evening, enjoy a special farewell dinner with Sandy and fellow travellers.
 (BD)

-For those not continuing on to the post-tour, tour arrangements conclude on arrival at Bari Airport at 11:00 for flights departing from 13:00.
-Renaissance Tours or your travel agent can assist you with your onward travel arrangements.
+Tour arrangements conclude on arrival at Bari Airport at 11:00 for flights departing from 13:00 onwards.
+Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements.
 (B)